dkvz/new-blog-poc/README.md

 Actually I'll just use the Google CDN imports for now.

 # TODO
+- [] Tiny screen media query seems to bug out on Firefox with content cards overflowing.
 - [x] The controls to read more or go to comments for article cards should probably be links instead of buttons.
 I think.
 - [x] What happens with article images and titles when printing?
 Are they invisible due to the reveal animation? -> Yes.
 Add a big print media query.
 - [x] I should use 2 different stylesheets for light or dark, see here: https://web.dev/articles/prefers-color-scheme ; Also works great with the [switcher web component from Google](https://github.com/GoogleChromeLabs/dark-mode-toggle).